steelsojka/aurelia-redux-plugin/README.md

 ----------------
 - Selectors
 - Memoized selectors (Supports selector libraries like `reselect`)
-- Async dispatch and thunks
+- Basic async dispatch and thunks (opt-in)
 - Dispatch shorthand methods
 - Change notification with selectors
 - Aurelia observer adapter for properties decorated with a selector